ahoward/middleman/README.md

 This hook matches on a Bugzilla bug number and sends out an e-mail to it's participants.
 The included information is used to notify each participant on what is being worked on.

-### Installation

-Rename to `post-checkout`, make it executable and stick it into your projects `.git/hooks/` directory.
-Create an additional file `team` in the same `.git/hooks/` directory and add your team members like this:

-    foo@bar.com
-    frob@zob.com

-It will be source by the script and handed over to the mail command.

 ### Future Idea